dscobol/Cobol-Code/README.md

 Within each area, there is a collection of basic programs for each type of processing.

-**However**, ALL programs in these areas are the same versions of each other BUT have been modified to run both using gnuCobol and the Mainframe.
+**However**, ALL programs in these areas are the same versions of each other BUT have been modified to run both using GnuCOBOL and the Mainframe.

-[gnuCobol](https://sourceforge.net/projects/gnucobol/): per the website: GnuCOBOL (formerly OpenCOBOL) is a free, modern COBOL compiler.
+[GnuCOBOL](https://sourceforge.net/projects/gnucobol/): per the website: GnuCOBOL (formerly OpenCOBOL) is a free, modern COBOL compiler.

 Mainframe:
 I have access to 2 Mainframes thanks to IBM providing them, for free, as part of an effort to introduce